ITHelpDec/CPP-High-Performance/Chapter 08 - Compile-Time Programming/README.md

 #
 ### Compile-time string optimisations
-This is fasinating.
+This is fascinating.
 > _"In order to enable the compiler to calculate the hash sum at compile time, we rewrite hash_function() so that it takes a raw null-terminated char string as a parameter [instead] of an advanced class like std::string, which cannot be evaluated at compile time."_ – pg.
 270

-If this is the case and performance is the goal, then perhaps it would be better for favour `const char*` over `std::string`?
+If this is the case and performance is the goal, then perhaps it would be better for favour `const char*` over `std::string` under certain circumstances?
 ```cpp
 constexpr std::size_t hash_function(const char* str) {
     size_t sum = 0;